Minoru/blog.tty8.org/posts/2016-01-11-looking-back-at-2015.markdown

 Pathogen, but it's more like a *loop running `:source`*, not a real *manager*.
 [Vim-Plug][vim-plug], on the other hand, is able to pull from GitHub repos, where all the cool kids seem to put their stuff these days anyway.
-I now just run `:PlugUpdate` once in a while, and be confident that all the stuff I want is up to date.
-I keep Vim-Plug itself in my dotfiles repo, so bootstrapping is that same `:PlugUpdate` command.
+I now just run `:PlugUpdate` once in a while, and stay confident that all the stuff I want is up to date.
+I keep Vim-Plug itself in [my dotfiles repo][minoru-dotfiles], so bootstrapping is that same `:PlugUpdate` command.

 # Tabular